HIIT vs Steady-State Cardio: Which Burns More Fat?

 • 30-minute swim

-Calories Burned: The Research
+Calories Burned: The Full Picture

 During the Session

-After the Session (EPOC)
+After the Session: EPOC

 The Net Result